 - In the past, if you ever had a job, what did you like in that job?
 What did you dislike?

-- If you have a dream job in your mind right now, why do you think that this particular job is your dream job?
+- If you have a dream job right now, why do you think this particular job is your dream job?

 - What are your passions?

 - What legacies would you like to leave behind?